Skip to main content

 www.frontiersin.org

-Table 6 Odds ratios (95% confidence intervals)a for untreated caries experience (D3-6T≥1, yes/no), according to participants’ relative weight category.
+Table 6.
+Odds ratios (95% confidence intervals)a for untreated caries experience (D3-6T≥1, yes/no), according to participants’ relative weight category.

 Discussion

 This is the first study on caries and obesity in Puerto Rican adolescents between 13 and 19 years of age.
 We found a high prevalence of obesity and overweight in this group of Puerto Rican adolescents (50.
 27% for obese and overweight, combined), like estimates reported by Elias et al. (8) among12-year-old schoolchildren in Puerto Rico, and Garza et al. (12) among a group of youth.
 However, caries experience or D3-6MFT and D3-6MFS was high and unrelated to the weight category in the adolescent population studied (P > 0.05).
 However, the severity of caries present by the adolescents in this study was found to be moderate.
-Based on ICDAS criteria findings, Mean DS3-4 = 1.32 (2.13) or moderate decay had a greater mean index than severe decay index Mean DS5-6 = 0.26 (1.10) (Table 1).
+Based on ICDAS criteria findings, mean DS3-4 = 1.32 (2.13) or moderate decay had a greater mean index than severe decay index Mean DS5-6 = 0.26 (1.10) (Table 1).

 Obesity and dental caries are worldwide problems that affect general health (13).
-The prevention of both dental caries and obesity has proven very difficult because these 2 diseases are multifactorial, and multiple strategies are required to deal with them (1, 2, 31).
+The prevention of both dental caries and obesity has proven very difficult because these two diseases are multifactorial, and multiple strategies are required to deal with them (1, 2, 31).
 Both diseases demand behavioral changes that can be difficult for parents and adolescents (2, 31, 32).
 We hypothesized that we would find a positive association between BMI or obesity categories and dental caries experience as measured by D3-6MFT, D3-6MFS, D3-6T and D3-6S indexes in Puerto Rican adolescents aged 13–19 years of age from public and private schools.
 Still, study results provided no evidence of this association after adjusting for potential confounders.
 These results are due to the limitations of this study on sample size and power to detect differences.
 Recruitment problems of overweight and obese adolescents were an issue.
 Caries indexes were similar for healthy weight, overweight, and obese adolescents when the D3-6MFS was used for the whole population.
 However, when comparing the SiC index, significant differences were found between overweight/obese and healthy adolescents (p < 0.005).
 This SiC index finding points out the subgroups with more presence of disease: caries, restorations, and missing teeth (30).
-Our results were similar to those reported from other studies on obese adolescents (1319).
+Our results were similar to those reported in other studies on obese adolescents (1319).
 However, the finding of a high prevalence of overweight and obesity among the adolescent population studied should serve as an alert to Puerto Rico's public health policymakers that this issue must be addressed in future public health policy plans.
 The answers provided by the adolescents in our dietary assessment questionnaire, although a recall bias can exist, provided evidence of a possible association between high sugar intake and obesity, carbonated drink consumption, and caries severity level.
 The causes of caries and obesity diseases are quite complex (4, 5).
 The frequency of sugary foods and drinks could cause caries.
 Still, the exact quantity per portion of each type of food and drink is less relevant for caries than for overweight and obesity (13, 31).
 Future studies must focus on the differences between the risk factors for obesity and those of caries.

 Limitations of the study include a relatively small sample size, especially for overweight, obese, and underweight categories.
-In our bivariate comparisons, we combined BMI categories to increase the statistical power of the tests, which precluded us from more detailed comparisons.
-However, even with the combined BMI categories, the achieved post-hoc statistical power for the bivariate analysis was estimated at around 6% for untreated caries prevalence, 18% for caries prevalence, 7% for D3-6S and 6% for D3-6MFS comparisons.
+In our bivariate comparisons, we combined BMI categories to increase the statistical power of the tests, which precluded us from making more detailed comparisons.
+However, even with the combined BMI categories, the achieved post hoc statistical power for the bivariate analysis was estimated at around 6% for untreated caries prevalence, 18% for caries prevalence, 7% for D3-6S and 6% for D3-6MFS comparisons.
 In addition, our study was based on a convenience sample of adolescents from schools easily accessible to the study investigators, which may have affected the generalizability of our prevalence estimates.
 The study's cross-sectional nature does not allow for the establishment of temporality for the association between two chronic conditions of overweight/obesity and dental caries, closely linked to diet and other healthy behaviors.
 Despite these limitations, our study had several strengths.
 We used ICDAS criteria to assess caries, restorations and missing teeth due to caries and severity, and calibrated dental examiners conducted all assessments.
 Height and weight measurements were obtained by trained research staff, providing more accurate estimates and using a calibrated Tanita.
 Our analysis for the association was adjusted for dietary intake of sugary drinks, an established risk factor for dental caries and obesity.
 Nevertheless, the self-administered questionnaire did not ask about fluoride intake or exposure, the frequency of dental visits, or toothbrushing, which is a limitation when adjusting for confounding variables.
 However, we would like to state that there is no water fluoridation in Puerto Rico.
 Therefore, Puerto Rico public and private schools' students of all ages are requested to present a compulsory certificate each year at registration to attend the school from their dentist's providing information on dental exams, fluoride application, and prophylaxis.
 All toothpastes available at the market in Puerto Rico are fluoridated.

 Conclusions